 Industrie 4.0 is a trend that exists not only in Germany, but around the world.
 Developing joint standards and ensuring the interoperability of different systems in global value chains is therefore an important issue that must be discussed.
 Plattform Industrie 4.0 has built partnerships with other leading platforms from around the world.
 In July 2015, the Federal Ministry for Economic Affairs and Energy and the Chinese Ministry of Industry and Information Technology signed a .
 In addition to this, the Federal Ministry for Economic Affairs and Energy and the Standardization Administration of the People's Republic of China (SAC) have set up a joint working group on standardisation in the area of Industrie 4.0 as part of the Sino-German cooperation on standards.
 In March 2016, Plattform Industrie 4.0 started cooperation with the Industrial Internet Consortium (IIC) based in the US.

-At the 2016 Hannover Fair, the platform presented a joint action plan with its French counterpart Alliance Industrie du Futur.
+At the 2016 Hannover Fair, Germany and France presented a joint action plan.
 This was done in the presence of Ministers Gabriel and Macron.
 This action plan sets out four fields of cooperation.
 It states that the partners want to develop scenarios for the use of Industrie 4.0 applications that are tailored to the needs of customers.
 In addition to this, the partners intend to set up several international testing centres that they want to use together.
 At the end of April 2016, the Federal Ministry for Economic Affairs and Energy adopted an with the Japanese Ministry of Economy, Trade and Industry (METI).
 This agreement is to help German and Japanese companies work together more closely, and provide for more cooperation on international standards.
 The adopted by Plattform Industrie 4.0 and Japan’s Robot Revolution Initiative (RRI) supplements these efforts.

 Hanover Declaration Initial results and additional fields of cooperation